 Pride USA’s president, Dan Meuser, is running for Congress.
-Meuser announced that he’ll seek the Republican nomination in the race for Pennsylvania’s 10th Congressional District.
+Meuser announced this week that he’ll seek the Republican nomination in the race for Pennsylvania’s 10th Congressional District.
 He is expected to take a leave of absence from Pride to campaign full time.

 The seat Meuser is running for is now held by Democrat Chris Carney, who defeated Republican incumbent Don Sherwood in 2006 with 53 percent of the vote.
 Carney’s victory surprised many observers because Sherwood won his House seat in 2004 with 86 percent of the vote.